jonnor/machinehearing/environmental-noise/dominant-sound.md

 The big stuff

 - The Dominant Sound assumption holds a lot of times in real Noise Monitoring usecases
-- Using the Dominand Sound assumption simplifies analysis, and enables useful Noise Monitoring metrics
+- Using the Dominant Sound assumption simplifies analysis, and enables useful Noise Monitoring metrics
 - Dominant Sound Classification can be done with standard Audio Classification methods, given an appropriately labeled dataset.
 - Dominant Sound Event Detection can be done with standard Sound Event Detection methods,